dneprojects/habitron/README.md

 - **Heartbeat polling**: every 10 s the coordinator calls `comm.async_system_update()`, which pulls the compact system status from the SmartHub.
 This serves as a liveness probe — entities flip to *unavailable* when the heartbeat fails (timeout, network error, refused connection).
 - **Push-only paths** (e.g. SC Touch state) bypass the coordinator and use direct callbacks; the heartbeat still drives availability.

-Long-running services (firmware updates, status backups) are routed through `hass.async_add_executor_job`, so the asyncio event loop is never blocked by the synchronous `habitron_client` library calls.
+The `habitron_client` library is fully asynchronous: every bus call is a direct `await`, and the SmartHub connection is a single persistent TCP socket opened at setup and reused for every poll cycle.
+The only remaining `hass.async_add_executor_job` offloads cover local blocking work — resolving the host's own IP, creating the backup data directory, and reading/hashing firmware files — so the asyncio event loop is never blocked.

 ## Services